The 8 Best Books for Writers in 2020

 Writing for children is a little different than writing for adults.
 If you are used to freelance writing for adults readers, there are a few things you need to consider when you change gears.
 The Children's Writer's Word Book written by Alijandra Mogilner will help you recognize some of the differences and make writing more natural for this target reader.
 You will need to pay attention to the reading level of the words you use.
 This book provides a list of specific words ranked by grades kindergarten through sixth.
 It also includes a thesaurus of those words and guidelines for sentence length.
 It has a useful introduction to each grade level and provides an overview of what the age group traditionally studies.
 Every children's book writer will find this to be an essential handbook.

 Do you want to learn how to write well?
-The Element of Style written by William Strunk is considered being one of the most concise yet all-inclusive writer's handbooks despite being nearly 100 years old.
+The Elements of Style written by William Strunk is considered being one of the most concise yet all-inclusive writer's handbooks despite being nearly 100 years old.
 It has almost every grammatical concept you might need to know.
 It is easy to find what you are looking for and can be used as a quick reference.
 The best part is its size.
 It is small enough to fit in your back pocket or backpack.
 Most writing guides are enormous textbooks nobody wants to read.
 This one answers most style questions in around 100 pages.

 Best for Writer's Block: The Miracle Morning for Writers